LLNL/HPC-Tutorials/posix/what_is_a_thread.md

 To the software developer, the concept of a "procedure" that runs independently from its main program may best describe a thread.

-To go one step further, imagine a main program (`a.out`) that contains a number of procedures.
+To go one step further, imagine a program that contains a number of procedures.
 Then imagine all of these procedures being able to be scheduled to run simultaneously and/or independently by the operating system.
 That would describe a "multi-threaded" program.

 How is this accomplished?

 Before understanding a thread, one first needs to understand a UNIX process.
 A process is created by the operating system, and requires a fair amount of "overhead".
 Processes contain information about program resources and program execution state, including:

-* Process ID, process group ID, user ID, and group ID
+* Identifying information (e.g. process ID and user ID)
-* Environment
+* Environment variables
 * Working directory
 * Program instructions
-* Registers
-* Stack
-* Heap
+* CPU state (e.g. registers, fault info)
+* Memory allocation (stack and heap)
 * File descriptors
 * Signal actions
 * Shared libraries
-* Inter-process communication tools (such as message queues, pipes, semaphores, or shared memory).
+* Inter-process communication related information (such as message queues, pipes, semaphores, or shared memory).

 ![Process caption="TEST"](images/process.gif)
 **Unix process**